 Around this time, Howard L. Biddulph, president of the Ukraine, Kiev mission, and Elder Steven Struk, from the Church Translation Department, began looking for someone to translate the Book of Mormon into Ukranian.11 At the time, it was very uncommon to find a Ukranian person who spoke English well enough to translate a lengthy document like the Book of Mormon.12

-The Book of Mormon in Ukrainian.
+The Book of Mormon in Russian.
 Photograph by Jasmin G. Rappleye.

 To make things more complicated, the Translation Department of the Church had determined that only a member of the Church would be allowed to translate the Book of Mormon into another language.13 The two men prayed desperately that, somehow, someone fluent in both languages would join the Church, allowing Ukrainians to read the Book of Mormon in their own language, and not just in Russian.14 It was shortly after this that Zoya was baptized.15 As an English teacher, she was truly an answer to their prayers.16